openlookeng/hetu-core/hetu-docs/en/connector/carbondata.md

 The Carbondata connector allows querying data stored in a Carbondata warehouse.
 Carbondata is a combination of three components:

 - Data files in carbondata storage formats that are typically stored in the Hadoop Distributed File System (HDFS).
-- This metadata is only for table and column schema validation. carbondata metadata is stored along with the data files and is accessed via the Hive Metastore Service(HMS).
+- This metadata is only for table and column schema validation. carbondata metadata is stored along with the data files and is accessed through the Hive Metastore Service (HMS).
 - A query language called HiveQL/SparkSQL.
 This query language is executed on a distributed computing framework such as MapReduce or Spark.

-openLooKeng only uses the first two components: the data and the metadata.
+openLooKeng uses the first two components as follows:

+- data
+- metadata

 It does not use HiveQL/SparkSQL or any part of Hive’s execution environment.

+**Note**

-**Note:** *Carbondata 2.0.1 is supported from openLooKeng*
+*Carbondata 2.0.1 is supported from openLooKeng*.

 ## Configuration